 During the third year, students rotate through seven clinical clerkships.
 The clerkships in Medicine, Pediatrics, and Surgery are 8 weeks in length.
-The Family Medicine clerkship is 8 weeks.
-Obstetrics and Gynecology and Psychiatry are 6 weeks each, and Neurology is 4 weeks.
+The Family Medicine and Geriatrics clerkship is 12weeks.
+Obstetrics and Gynecology and Psychiatry are 6 weeks each.
 During the clerkships, the medical student participates as a member of the health-care team in the care of hospitalized and ambulatory patients.
 Teaching occurs in various settings, including clinical rounds, conferences, and lectures, as well as at the bedside and during surgery.
 Students spend 10 to 12 weeks in clerkships at UFHSC-Jacksonville.
 Free housing is provided during the Jacksonville rotation.
 Students are required to complete all third year clerkship work within the University of Florida setting.

 MDC 7200 Medicine Clerkship (8 Credits)